“How much does a tent weigh?” You might find yourself asking this before a hiking trip or festival weekend.

 Big Agnes: Lightness in Design

 Big Agnes is renowned for their focus on creating lightweight tents.
-Their tents, such as the Fly Creek and Tiger Wall series, are constructed with ultralight materials and minimalist design, making them a favorite among thru-hikers and ultralight backpackers.
+Their tents, such as the Fly Creek and Tiger Wall series(Amazon), are constructed with ultralight materials and minimalist design, making them a favorite among thru-hikers and ultralight backpackers.

 MSR: Balancing Durability and Weight